 Seeking to Improve Diversity

-Additionally, students that attend a community college tend to be more socioeconomically disadvantaged than the majority of students who attend law school, who generally come from a privileged economic upbringing.
-As well, community college students tend to be older, have kids, and work part-time or full-time.
-But because community colleges are less expensive, have many night and weekend class offerings, and have a multitude of distance education courses, many poor, first generation college students find themselves at a local community college.
-In fact, 47 percent of community college students nationwide are the first in their family to pursue a postsecondary education.
-Therefore, by opening this pathway from community college to law school, the initiative can increase diversity among the ranks of California’s lawyers both in terms of ethnicity and socioeconomic status.
+Additionally, students attending a community college tend to be more socioeconomically disadvantaged than most law school students, who generally come from a privileged economic upbringing.
+Community college students also tend to be older, have kids, and work part-time or full-time.
+But because community colleges are less expensive, have many night and weekend class offerings, and have many distance education courses, many poor, first-generation college students find themselves at a local community college.
+In fact, 47 percent of community college students nationwide are the first in their families to pursue postsecondary education.
+Therefore, by opening this pathway from community college to law school, the initiative can increase diversity among the ranks of California’s lawyers in terms of ethnicity and socioeconomic status.

 Standards of Admission Remain

 It is important to note that admissions standards are not changing – they will remain as rigorous as always.
-However, the Community College Pathway to Law School Initiative seeks to take some of the mystery out of applying to law school, taking the LSAT and transferring credits from a community college to an undergraduate program at another institution.
-In fact, participants of the program receive assurances that law-related credits obtained at a community college will transfer without problem to one of the six universities participating in the program.
+However, the Community College Pathway to Law School Initiative seeks to take some of the mystery out of applying to law school, taking the LSAT, and transferring credits from a community college to an undergraduate program at another institution.
+In fact, program participants receive assurances that law-related credits obtained at a community college will transfer without problem to one of the six universities participating in the program.
 Additionally, students who begin their law school journey at the community college level will not have to pay application fees to the participating law schools.
 Helping students navigate these sometimes-murky waters of the admissions process will be a special liaison who is a champion of the pipeline program.
-These liaisons will be installed at each of the participating law schools so that community college students have an immediate resource available should they have any questions or concerns about the process.
+These liaisons will be installed at each participating law school so that community college students have an immediate resource available should they have any questions or concerns about the process.

 Although the program makes the process of applying to law school easier, community college students will still have to compete for seats with other students who take a more traditional route to law school.
 They will be held to the same rigorous standards as everyone else.
-To prepare students for the rigors of studying law, community colleges that participate in the program will be required to offer specific courses that include a defined set of “success factors.”
+To prepare students for the rigors of studying law, community colleges participating in the program must offer specific courses that include a defined set of “success factors.”
 Among these required courses is a basic law class, such as Street Law or Law and Democracy.
-Additionally, community colleges, undergraduate institutions and law schools in the program will align their coursework criteria, so that students are on track from day one to acquire the knowledge and skills they need to be successful in the field of law.
+Additionally, community colleges, undergraduate institutions, and law schools in the program will align their coursework criteria so that students are on track from day one to acquire the knowledge and skills they need to succeed in law.